Want to become a period friendly school?

 - Able to scaffold and complement lessons on fertility, puberty and reproductive health, with an awareness of physiological differences and medical conditions related to reproductive health and healthy menstrual cycles as a vital sign

-- Supported more comprehensively across the curriculum, particularly in science and PSHE but also in media studies, PE, maths, graphics, and textiles
+- Supported more comprehensively across the curriculum, particularly in science and PSHE but also in media studies, PE, maths, graphics, and textiles, and beyond

 - Aimed at different age groups, starting well before puberty (and ensuring to use the correct names for body parts, even with very young children) and revisited regularly

-- Inclusive of all genders, cultures, abilities and sexualities (the way all high quality RSE should be), with adapted resources where appropriate
+- Inclusive of all genders, cultures, abilities and sexualities (the way all high quality RSHE should be), with adapted resources where appropriate

 - Supportive of easy menstruation management in school and equipped to signpost diverse and effective ways of menstruation management now and in future